Darkknight698/Hacktoberfest_2020/README.md

 ## Choose from these tasks :rainbow:

-Here are 3 quick and easy ways to contribute to this project:
+There are 3 quick and easy ways to contribute to this project:

 ## Task 1: [Add your program question and solution](https://github.com/chandrikadeb7/Hacktoberfest_2020/tree/main/Task%201) :innocent:
 Add any programming question and its solution in a separate folder and make your way to Open Source.